BEAST2-Dev/hmc/_pages/hmc/tn93/kappa1.md

 ## TN93 kappa1

-The kappa1 parameter in the TN93 () nucleotide substitution model represents how large the A<->G transition rate is when all transversion rates are set to 1.
+The kappa1 parameter in the TN93 (Tamura, Nei, 1993) nucleotide substitution model represents how large the A<->G transition rate is when all transversion rates are set to 1.

 ### `value`